 Why commemorate this sordid tale?
 Because it was the most notorious event in the history of Austerlitz.
 The Beckwith marker stands on the east side of Route 22, a half mile north of Upper Hollow Road, in front of an open field owned by Darin Johnson and Gregory Keffer.
 From there one can see the Austerlitz hills where, some 1.6 miles to the east, the dastardly deed took place.

 In 2018 the Austerlitz Historic District and the Spencertown Historic District were added to the National Register of Historic Places, a listing of historically significant sites and districts maintained by the United States Department of the Interior.

-The History Centers tells the history of Austerlitz in a series of six wall displays covering successive periods of time.
-The first explores the initial settlement of the area from the 1750s to 1799, while the last covers the Twenty-First century to date.
+The History Center tells the history of Austerlitz in a series of six wall displays covering successive periods of time.
+The first explores the initial settlement of the area from the 1750s to 1799, while the last covers the twenty-first century to date.
 Each wall lists the notable events during its era, and includes maps, artifacts or other visual material pertaining to the era.

 A dramatic centerpiece in the room is the restored 1915 chemical fire engine, courtesy of the Spencertown Fire Company, which had it beautifully restored a few years ago.
 The old town hall was in fact built in 1915 principally to house this very equipment, the first fire-fighting apparatus in the town, acquired after the 1914 fire that destroyed the general store and nearly consumed much of the village.